GfSE/SAF-Specification/stakeholders.md

 * Which interface partners does the system have?

   ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners.***
+* Which is the operational context to achieve an operational story?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which kind of conceptual items (energy, material, information, etc.)  are used in the logical architecture of the system?

   ***Rationale:  In my role, I want to foster reuse of system wide concept definitions within the architecture design.***
+* Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role, I need to coordinate external interfaces with external partners.***
+* Which kind of physical items (energy, material, information, etc.) are exchanged between the system and external entities?

+  ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners.***
 * Which kind of physical items (energy, material, information, etc.) are used in the physical architecture of the systemI?

   ***Rationale:  In my role, I have to foster reuse of system wide concept definitions within the architecture design.***
+* Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I orchestrate interface agreements between architecture elements, and between the system and elements of the system context.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***
 * Which operational activity shall be executed by which operational performer in the operational story?
+* Which operational exchanges do operational performers need to consume or provide?
+* Which performers or resources are necessary to operate the intended solution?
 * Which standards, protocols, and format specifications are associated with a specific interface?

   ***Rationale:  In my role, I need to validate if they fit the purpose of the system and are complaint to the systems concepts.***